BZM2000/llm-manuscript-rating/README.md

 The results above suggest that LLMs can provide a useful, calibrated signal about the relative “journal strength” of manuscripts, provided that two conditions are met.
 First, the model must not be allowed to condition explicitly on journal identifiers or heavily stylised boilerplate text.
 Second, scores must be interpreted in a relative, distributional sense, rather than as literal probabilities of acceptance.

-With those caveats, the GPT‑remove distributions in Table 2 match common experience reasonably well. *Nature* and its siblings are harder than JACS, *Advanced Materials* or *PRX*, which in turn sit above journals such as *Advanced Functional Materials* and *Chemical Science*, which themselves are usually harder than *JMCA* or *ChemComm*.
+With those caveats, the GPT‑remove distributions in Table 2 and Figure 1 match common experience reasonably well. *Nature* and its siblings are harder than JACS, *Advanced Materials* or *PRL*, which in turn sit above journals such as *Advanced Functional Materials* and *Chemical Science*, which themselves are usually harder than *JMCA* or *ChemComm*.
 The interesting part is the quantitative overlap: upper‑quartile *Nature Communications* articles look very similar, to the model, to lower‑quartile *Nature Chemistry* or *Nature Physics* articles.
 This matches the lived experience that many papers move between these venues during peer review.
+For example, a significant proportion of the best papers at *Nature Communications* are likely to be near-miss rejections from *Nature Materials*.

 How might this be used in practice?
 One simple procedure is:

 1. Score a new manuscript with GPT‑remove using the same prompt and scoring pipeline.
 2. Place its composite score on the calibrated distributions for the candidate journals.
-3. Prefer journals where the manuscript sits within, or slightly above, the middle 50 % of recent published work.
-Treat journals where it sits well below Q1 as aspirational.
+3. Prefer journals where the manuscript sits above the lower quartile recent published work.
+Treat journals where it sits well below as aspirational.

 Such a tool is not a replacement for human judgement, but it can act as a sanity check.
-If a manuscript believed to be “clearly Nature‑level” scores squarely in the JACS/*Advanced Materials* band, that might prompt constructive revision of the narrative or a more modest first target.
-Conversely, if a manuscript believed to be “just JMCA‑level” sits comfortably in the JACS band, it may deserve a more ambitious submission.
+For example, if a manuscript believed to be “clearly Nature‑level” scores squarely in the JACS/*Advanced Materials* band, that might prompt constructive revision of the narrative or a more modest first target.

 There are important limitations.
-The model evaluates only what is visible in the abstract and front‑matter; it cannot see experimental detail, raw data quality or subtle methodological pitfalls.
-It is also inevitably affected by training‑set leakage: some of the calibration articles will have been seen during training, and the model may have partially memorised their rhetorical structure.
+The model evaluates only what is visible in the main text; it cannot see any supplementary information.
+It is also inevitably affected by training‑set leakage: there are certain writing style and structuring to nature-portfolio journals that may well be spotted and quietly affect the model's judgement.
 De‑identification mitigates but does not completely resolve this.
-Additionally, any such calibration is field‑specific: the difficulty of publishing in JACS or PRL is not the same in all subfields, and the present dataset focuses on the intersection of chemistry, solid‑state physics and materials science.
+Additionally, any such calibration is field‑specific: the difficulty of publishing in JACS or PRL is not the same in all subfields, and the present dataset focuses on the broad intersection of chemistry, solid‑state physics and materials science.
+However, the key takeaway is that **if your manuscript fits the scope and priorities of a journal and is above its score thresholds, there is a realistic probability of it being set for review if submitted**.

 Despite these caveats, the exercise shows that an LLM can be turned from a chatty assistant into a reasonably consistent, quantifiable surrogate for “how hard does this look?”.
 It also reveals where stylistic priors matter: without de‑identification, the model reacts strongly to journal house style and elevates Nature‑portfolio papers beyond what their content alone would justify.